Bristol Women’s Voice is excited to support young women in Bristol to be heard and to become change makers through our young women’s projects.

 - Speak up!
 Public Speaking Workshop for Young Women

-All sessions are FREE.
+All sessions and events are FREE.

 Find our upcoming sessions listed on EventBrite here.